 I used to think that how to plant potatoes

-spuds, it's still best to grow your own; pop in a few seeds between your
+spuds, it is still best to grow your own; pop in a few chats as they are called between your

 them; in full sun remember.

-So, you see, reheating resistant starch really is an option.
-The bugs in your colon will love it, and reward you with better health and an improved immune system.
+So you see, reheating resistant starch really is an option.
+The bugs in your colon will love it; and reward you with greater well-being and an improved immune system.

-Thus white potatoes are included alongside refined rice, flour and pasta as pro-inflammatory foods that we should avoid or at least limit.
+Thus white potatoes are included alongside polished rice, refined flour and pasta as pro-inflammatory foods that we should avoid or at least strictly limit.

-But boiled white potatoes that have been cooled and reheated to form resistant starch are another whole ball game; so too are new potatoes.
+But boiled white spuds that have been cooled and reheated to form resistant starch are another whole ballgame; so too are new potatoes.

-Frankly I can't blame for you for being utterly confused; so was I until I started reading the research and trying to get my mind around why reheating resistant starch was an important subject.
+Frankly I cannot blame you for for being utterly confused; so was I until I started reading the research and trying to get my mind around why reheating resistant starch was an important subject.

-Eat your potatoes, just not too many if they are hot and white, cool them when possible first and always choose red and new potatoes given the option.
+Eat your potatoes, just not too many if they are hot and white; cool them when possible first.
+Always choose red and new spuds given the option.

-Beware of the neurosis known as orthorhexia; if you get go out to dinner and your hostess offers you freshly boiled white potatoes, don't get huffy and puffy and give a lecture, but just ask for a small portion; add some butter.
-So says Bernard Preston, lover of life and good food!
+Beware of the neurosis known as orthorhexia.
+If you go out to dinner and your hostess offers you freshly-boiled white potatoes, do not get huffy and puffy and give a lecture, but just ask for a small portion; add some butter.
+So says Bernard Preston, lover of life and good food.